 NOTE: DI recommends running Bridge on a separate DiveLine, but it is not required.
-For more information, see Appendix A: Bridge on page 88.
+For more information, see Appendix A: Bridge on page 94.

 The following illustration provides an overview of the DI server infrastructure that is installed with the Diver Platform Server package.
-It highlights the primary clients and how the DiveLines are installed on a virtual server machine.
+It highlights the primary clients and how the DiveLine servers are installed on a virtual server machine.

 NOTE: When using Unicode for one component, make sure all components are Unicode.
-For example, a Unicode DiveLine to serve Unicode encoded content to a Unicode client.
+For example, you must have a Unicode DiveLine server to serve Unicode encoded content to a Unicode client.

-About Diver Platform Developer 7.0
+About Diver Platform Developer 7.1

-The Diver Platform Developer 7.0 package includes the following executables:
+The Diver Platform Developer 7.1 package includes the following executable files:

-• di-broadcast.exe-A DiveLine client used to deliver data to selected users through email.
-Deliveries can be scheduled on an episodic or periodic basis, or triggered by a specific event.

-- di-config.exe-A DiveLine subcomponent that allows an administrator to configure DiveLine options using a Windows user interface.
-Included to ease transition from version 6.x to 7.0.
-In 7.0, DI-Config functionality is part of the Workbench Server Settings. - di-scheduler.exe-A DiveLine subcomponent that allows administrators to schedule jobs using a Windows user interface.
-Included to ease transition from version 6.x to 7.0.
+- di-broadcast.exe-A DiveLine client that delivers data to selected users through email.
+Deliveries can be scheduled on an episodic or periodic basis, or triggered by a specific event. - di-config.exe-A DiveLine subcomponent that allows an administrator to configure DiveLine options by using a Windows user interface.
+Included to ease transition from version 6.x to 7.1.
+In 7.1, DI-Config functionality is part of the Workbench Server Settings. - di-scheduler.exe-A DiveLine subcomponent that allows administrators to schedule jobs by using a Windows user interface.
+Included to ease transition from version 6.x to 7.1.
 DI-Scheduler functionality is integrated into Workbench. - HelpDesk-Setup.exe-Installation software for the desktop component of the Diver Platform.
 Help Desk provides access to user maintenance for client-server applications on DiveLine.
-It requires a separate license. - ProDiver-Setup.exe-Installation software for the desktop analytics client of the Diver Platform.
+It requires a separate license.

+- ProDiver-Setup.exe-Installation software for the desktop analytics client of the Diver Platform.
 ProDiver is the client in a client-server architecture, which means it requires a connection to a DiveLine server to access data. - Workbench-Setup.exe-Installation software for the integrated visual development environment to develop, test, and manage projects associated with Diver Platform software.

 The Diver Platform Developer package contains the Workbench and ProDiver clients that are required to build a DI data infrastructure.
-You install the developer software on machines independent of the machines that contain the server software.
-The developer software typically resides on machines intended for the system administrator or DI content developers.
+You install the developer software on computers independent of any other computers or machines that contain the server software.
+The developer software typically resides on computers intended for the system administrator or DI content developers.

 The following illustration shows some of the components of Workbench and ProDiver that are installed with the DI Platform Developer package.
-You can see that all of the client applications in this package are installed on user machines connected to the application server behind the company firewall.
+You can see that all of the client applications in this package are installed on user computers connected to the application server behind the company firewall.